OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

 - Security and privacy
 - Modifiability

-We focus on the **Ask a question** path as it was clarified in ADD Iteration 3 and reuse the architecture and quality attributes defined in Iterations 1 and 2.
+We focused on the **Ask a question** path as it was clarified in ADD Iteration 3 and reuse the architecture and quality attributes defined in Iterations 1 and 2.

 ---